robotjatek/WPLauncher/ReadMe.md

 ### 2021/09/20

-- All tile sizes are accouted for
+- All tile sizes are accounted for
 - Works with all of the possible arrangements

 ### 2021/09/19